-- 1. CONTRACTOR shall be responsible for the cost of all the utility coordination unless defined otherwise herein. - 2.
-CONTRACTOR shall be responsible for all In Contract Utility Work. - 3.
+- 1. CONTRACTOR shall be responsible for the cost of all the utility coordination set forth above unless defined otherwise expressly stated herein. - 2.
+CONTRACTOR shall be responsible for the cost of all In-Contract Utility Work. - 3.
 CONTRACTOR shall bear all costs and delay risks associated with any repeated Utility Adjustments as a result of the CONTRACTORs design of the Project.
 CONTRACTOR shall not be responsible for any repeated Utility Adjustments for errors or omission caused by the Utility's design or construction. - 4.
-Utility Adjustments, whether Temporary Relocations or otherwise, that in each case are desired by the CONTRACTOR for but not limited to construction staging, access or convenience, shall be the sole responsibility of CONTRACTOR and all associated costs shall be borne by the CONTRACTOR. - 5.
+Additional Utility Adjustments, whether Temporary Relocations or otherwise, that in each case are desired by the CONTRACTOR for, but not limited to, construction staging, access or convenience, shall be the sole responsibility of CONTRACTOR and all associated costs shall be borne by the CONTRACTOR. - 5.
 CONTRACTOR is responsible for all costs associated with relocating utility facilities owned by SCDOT. - 6.
 For those utilities that have prior rights SCDOT will be responsible for permanent relocation costs as defined by the Federal code, except for In-Contract Utility Work performed for Utilities with Prior Rights.
-For those utilities where the CONTRACTOR determines that the SCDOT has prior rights, CONTRACTOR may exercise these rights and require the Utility to bear the costs of relocation.
+For those utilities where the CONTRACTOR determines that the SCDOT has prior rights, CONTRACTOR may exercise these rights and require the Utility to bear the costs of relocation. - 6.
+For those utilities that have prior rights, elect not to be In-Contract, and are located inside of the proposed Project Right of Way Limits, SCDOT will be responsible for permanent relocation costs as defined by the federal and state laws and regulations.
+For all other Utilities that have prior rights, the CONTRACTOR shall be responsible for relocation costs as set forth in the Utility Agreement required in Exhibit 67, Section 2, bullet 2.
+The actual cost for such Utility Adjustments will be deducted from the CONTRACTOR's progress payments after payments are made by SCDOT to the Utility under the Utility Agreement.